tnoff/discord-bot/README.rst

 .. code::

 	General:
 	  hello        Say hello to the server
-      roll         Get a random number between 1 and number given windows      Get an inspirational note about your operating system
+	  meta         Get meta information for channel and server roll         Get a random number between 1 and number given windows      Get an inspirational note about your operating system
+	Markov:
+	  markov       Markov functions
 	Music:
 	  bump         Bump item to top of queue clear        Clear all items from queue
 	  join         Connect to voice channel.
-      now_playing  Display information about the currently playing song. pause        Pause the currently playing song.
+	  pause        Pause the currently playing song.
 	  play         Request a song and add it to the queue. playlist     Playlist functions.
-      queue        Show the queue of upcoming songs. remove       Remove item from queue.
+	  queue        Show current song queue
+	  remove       Remove item from queue.
 	  resume       Resume the currently paused song.
 	  shuffle      Shuffle song queue.
 	  skip         Skip the song.
 	  stop         Stop the currently playing song and disconnect bot from voice ...
 	Planner:
 	  planner      Planner functions
 	RoleAssign:
 	  assign-roles Generate message with all roles.
 	Twitter:
 	  twitter      Planner functions
+	No Category:
+	  help         Shows this message

 ===============